William Fitzwilliam Owen

 In 1827 he was in charge of settling a colony at Fernando Po.
 During the first year, he was joined by Lieutenant James Holman who was famous in his time as "the Blind Traveller".

 In the mid-1830s, having little hope of further naval appointment, he removed with his family to New Brunswick.
 He secured title to Campobello Island, which had been granted to his father and was lord proprietor of the same as well as being involved in other investments in New Brunswick.
+His wife was unhappy with the move, and his daughters noted having to sleep with cats to stay warm.
 From 1841 he served as a justice of the peace as well as concurrently as judge of the Inferior Court of Common Pleas.

+In 1837, he was involved in the incorporation of the Campobello Mill and Manufacturing Company.

 Between 1837 and 1842 he was a very visible member of the New Brunswick House of Assembly for Charlotte County.
 Following his defeat for reelection, he was appointed in December 1843 to the New Brunswick Legislative Council of which he was an active member through 1851.
 He was elected an Associate Fellow of the American Academy of Arts and Sciences in 1844.

 In the final action of his naval career, between September 1842 and December 1847, he conducted the definitive survey of the Bay of Fundy for the Admiralty.
 Indeed, some charts of the area are still based upon his surveys.